NIPT Non-Invasive Prenatal Screening Test

 What is Non-invasive Prenatal Screening Test

 The Non-invasive prenatal test (NIPT –NIP’ TEE) is an optional blood test that can be given as early as 10 weeks of pregnancy to screen for developing genetic abnormalities.
 The test screens for the most common chromosomal conditions that can affect your baby’s health.
 It gives parents-to-be a choice to obtain important information about the health of their developing baby in the first trimester, with no risk to their pregnancy.
-Test results are first reported back to your doctor and next shared with you usually within 14 business days
+Arrange an appointment directly with the doctor for an NIPT test.
+The doctor will administer the screening and send the test to a lab.
+Test results are first reported back to your doctor (by the lab) and next shared with you usually within 14 business days.

 Getting an NIPT screening test, how is it done?